Skip to content

 Sheriff court decrees

 The debt is likely to have been included in your credit reference file.
-A default will stay on your credit file for 6 years.
-If the creditor has been to court they will usually have up to 20 years to start ‘enforcing’ the decree and you cannot use the Prescription and Limitation (Scotland) Act to dispute you owe the debt.
+A decree will stay on your credit file for 6 years.
+If the creditor has a decree, they will have 20 years to use diligence to recover the debt.

 Overpayment of social security benefits

-Arrears of Council Tax can be recovered for up to 20 years.
-This time limit runs from the date of the final demand, or from the last time that the debt was acknowledged by you (or an agent acting on your behalf).
+Arrears of council tax or business rates can be recovered for up to 20 years.
+This time limit runs from the date of the final demand.
 If there was a ‘prolonged and unexplained delay’ in recovery, it may be possible to challenge any new recovery action.
 Contact us for advice about whether you might be able to use this kind of argument.

 Income tax and VAT